 DIY Holiday Ice Lanterns

-I used a 2 liter plastic soda bottle and a 24 oz plastic bottle for the inside – cut tops off.
+Use a 2-liter plastic soda bottle and a 24 oz plastic bottle for the inside – cut tops off.

 2. Remove from freezer and place 24 oz bottle inside resting on the ice.
-Center the 24 oz bottle in the 2 liter bottle and use masking tape to secure in place.
-Make sure space between bottles is even all the way around.
+Center the 24 oz bottle in the 2-liter bottle and use masking tape to secure it in place.
+Make sure the space between bottles is even all the way around.

 3. Cut greens from the yard (I used Boxwood) and cranberries to fill the sides.
 Cranberries float, so place some in the bottom first and then add green on top.
 Add a few additional cranberries on the sides.
 When you fill the container with water the cranberries will rise to the top.